preniJee/MirasIrony/README.md

-# MirasIrony
+# MirasIrony : A Persian Text Corpus of ironic and non-ironic tweets.
-: An Automatically Generated Text Corpus for Persian This repository contains MirasText corpus and description along side with what it has been used for and what it can be used for.
+This repository contains MirasText corpus and description along side with what it has been used for and what it can be used for.
 A sample of the dataset is provided in MirasText_sample.txt which contains 1000 documents.
 The full dataset is uploaded in google drive and you can download it [here](https://drive.google.com/file/d/1QNHPv4B22d-Dj7oYoOKQNx2zUfFzsAUL/view?usp=sharing).
 In order to use the complete dataset you need to submit a request to behnam@miras-tech.com and we will provide you with the password needed to extract MirasText.zip.

 ## MirasText Description